 Bucket intervals allow you to track data for calls

-abandoned or answered within specific time increments (for example, between 0
+abandoned or answered within specific time increments.
+For example, you can track data for calls abandoned or answered between 0

 Bucket intervals are associated with the following:

-They can be set for the system as a whole and for individual call types, skill groups, and precision queues.
-Settings for individual entities override those set at the system level.
+You can set bucket intervals for the system as a whole and for individual call types, skill groups, and precision queues.
+Settings for individual entities override settings set at the system level.

 level tells you what percentage of calls are being answered within a certain